Arts Management Applied Minor (AM)

 The arts management applied minor aims to:

-• Build a bridge that empowers students in the arts with business skills that will be of use to them as independent contractors, arts administrators and future leaders in arts organizations.
+• Empower students to build a bridge between the arts and business to foster skills that will prepare them to become independent contractors, arts administrators and future leaders in arts organizations and nonprofits

-• Encourage global management students and those with an interest in entrepreneurship and innovation to develop their individual creative problem-solving and expression skills.
+• Encourage students interested in business, entrepreneurship and innovation to develop their individual creative problem-solving and expression skills.

-Students who don’t feel that they start with either a business or arts mindset will develop analysis, organization, expression and creative problem-solving skills, as they gain practical experience in collaboration and project management.
+Students who don’t feel that they start with either a business or arts mindset will develop skills in analysis, organization, expression and creative problem-solving as they gain practical experience in collaboration and project management.

 Three photo collage depicting art, theater and music